-(*) The client computers, including PCs, tablets, phones, must have the Certificate Authority (CA) certificate stored in the Certificate Store.
-A web server is simply not trusted if the CA that signed the server's certificate is not pre-installed in the Certificate Store.
-To better understand the Certificate Store, view the pre-installed CA certificates on your computer; for example, on Windows run the command certmgr.msc to open the Certificate Store.
+The client computers, including PCs, tablets, and phones, must have the Certificate Authority (CA) certificate stored in the Certificate Store.
+A web server is not trusted if the CA that signed the server's certificate is not pre-installed in the Certificate Store.
+To better understand the Certificate Store, view the pre-installed CA certificates on your computer; for example, on Windows, run the command certmgr.msc to open the Certificate Store.
 See the article Introduction to PKI for details.

 Thanks to the new Certificate Authority Let's Encrypt, it is now possible to completely automate the installation of free and trusted certificates for web servers deployed within private networks.
 However, Let's Encrypt requires the use of a new security protocol for its automated certificate management.
 In addition, a DNS service for private web servers must be used together with the Let's Encrypt service.

-We provide two products that include DNS service and that enable automatic installation of Let's Encrypt signed certificates for private web servers.
+We provide two products that enable the automatic installation of Let's Encrypt signed certificates for private web servers.